hotrodorm/hotrod/hotrod-project/docs/docs-4/crud/README.md

 | [Delete by Primary Key](./delete-by-primary-key.md) | :heavy_check_mark: | :heavy_check_mark: [^1] | :heavy_check_mark: |
 | [Delete by Example](./delete-by-example.md) | :heavy_check_mark: | :heavy_check_mark: [^1] | &mdash; |

-**Note**: Prepend "\_NoIndex\_" to selectChildren() when there's no index in the exported key.
-Alternatively, mark the method as "Deprecated".

 [^1]: CRUD does not make a strong differentiation between tables and views.
 Typically databases do not inform if a view is updatable or not, so CRUD adds data modification methods to all view DAOs.
 It's up to the developer to decide if these methods can actually be used on each view or not.
 By and large databases consider a view updatable if it does have a 1:1 relationship with the underlying *driving* table and the primary key of this table is available in the result set of the view.
 This is not written in stone, however, so it's crucial to consult the specific database documentation to decide on this.

-Extra queries can be added to these DAOS as methods by combining [Nitro](../nitro/nitro.md) functionality into CRUD DAOs.
+Also, note that extra queries can be added to these DAOS as methods by combining [Nitro](../nitro/nitro.md) functionality into CRUD DAOs.

 ## Configuration